 Most homeowners insurance covers fire damage.
 But if you live in a high-risk area, you may need to pay for additional coverage.
 The advocacy group United Policyholders estimates that around two-thirds of California residents don't have enough insurance.
-(If you rent, buying renters insurance will typically cover you in a wildfire.
-You can learn more about that here.)
+(If you rent, buying renters insurance will typically cover you in a wildfire.)

 “I think insurers are going to begin rethinking their strategy of who they insure,” said Chris Folkman, senior director of Product Management at RMS.
 “Wildfires have gone from a seasonal issue to a year-round problem.
 Insurers are going to be treating wildfires in the same way they treat other perils, like hurricanes.”

 Could wildfire losses be enough to lead insurers to drop coverage or even go out of business?
 For now, homeowners can rest easy.

 “These companies have plenty in their reserves, and we do regular financial analysis on the companies every six months,” Nancy Kincaid, spokeswoman for the California Department of Insurance, said.
 “There should be no concerns about companies going out of business.”